BitcoinDesign/Guide/guide/how-it-works/ecash/design-best-practices.md

 ### Backup
 {% include image-gallery.html pages = page.images_backup %}

 Both Fedimint and Cashu support the ability to use a seed phrase to backup and restore ecash tokens.
 Users are advised to store their seed phrase securely.
 It is crucial to keep this seed phrase in a safe, physical format (such as written on paper) and stored in a secure location to prevent unauthorized access or loss.
 The best practices in the [Backup & recovery]({{ '/guide/daily-spending-wallet/backup-and-recovery/landing-page/' | relative_url }}) section also apply to ecash applications and wallets.

-{% include tip/open.html color="blue" icon="info" label="Mint Information Needed" %}
+{% include tip/open.html color="blue" icon="info" label="Mint information needed" %}

 Instruct the user to keep a record of the mints or federations they are connected to.
+This can be done by writing them down or, since the mint list is not sensitive information, the wallet can offer to save the list of mints on cloud storage.
 During the restoration process, users will need to reconnect to these specific mints or federations to re-verify their ecash.
 Without this information, they will not be able to fully restore their wallet.

 {% include tip/close.html %}